 In the summer of 2013, he took the full step and released the CD "Läjet, Läjet", completely sung in his native, hometown language.
 "When I was a child, we talked like this at home.
 When I started school in 1st grade I had to learn Swedish.
 Today, the hometown of which the dialect is called is cool, but back then there was nothing positive about it.
 I would think there are about 200 people, at most, who can talk to this native tongue today.
 Therefore we also had to translate the songs on that CD into Swedish".

-On May 11th, 2018, Calle will release his 7th CD, "Monterey Shoreline", a 5 track CD EP, that Calle recorded with comrades, relatives and friends from all over the westcoast of Sweden.
+On May 11th, 2018, Calle released his 7th CD, "Monterey Shoreline", a 5 track CD EP, that Calle recorded with comrades, relatives and friends from all over the westcoast of Sweden.